How to remove menstrual clots ?

 Stress: Stress can affect on a woman’s menstrual cycle.
 Excess stress can extend the length of the menstrual cycle – meaning that blood has longer to coagulate, play havoc with your hormone levels – which means that your body does not function optimally, and also triggers extensive bleeding.
 In some cases, some may even experience bleeding for over a month with blood clots.

 Q: How do TCM view blood clots during a period?

 A: Blood Stasis

-Clots in the menstrual blood are an indication that your energy or Qi is not flowing properly around the body – this is known as Qi Stagnation.
+In Traditional Chinese Medicine (TCM), blood clots during a period are often associated with the condition known as blood stasis.
+Clots in the menstrual blood are an indication that your energy or Qi is not flowing properly around the body – this is known as Qi Stagnation, one of the most common menstrual clots causes.
 One main cause of Qi stagnation is Stress which has a negative effect on our Liver.
 In TCM theory our Liver regulates the smooth circulation of Blood so when it becomes stressed as a result of overwork, too much exercise or overthinking it starts to malfunction resulting in Qi Stagnation.

 Q: How do clots affect my fertility?

 Having blood clots in your period is a sign that you have Qi Stagnation.
 Qi Stagnation has a negative domino effect on your body’s ability to reproduce.
 Clots during a period impair fertility.

 - As the Qi Stagnates it is less able to effectively move your Blood.
 Thus the Blood starts to stagnate.
 The stagnated blood slows down and becomes stuck and sticky – which manifests in blood clots – or Stasis of the Blood.